Pineapple & Ginger Pudding

 - Pre heat the oven to gas 5 / 150c

 - Drain the pineapple in a sieve over a bowl to remove any excess juice.
-If using a fresh pineapple, remove the skin, core the pineapple then roughly chop the pineapple into pieces and place in a food processor.
+If using a fresh pineapple, remove the skin, core the pineapple then roughly chop the pineapple into pieces and place in a food processor along with the ginger.
 Whizz the pineapple until it is a puree.
 You can leave some small chunky pieces if you want to.
 Place in a sieve over a bowl to drain excess liquid.

 - To make the caramel sauce.
 Place the honey and butter in a saucepan and heat until the butter has melted.
 Add the cold water and keep stirring until the honey changes to a darker colour.
 Turn the heat down when it starts to boil.
 Remove from the heat and place to one side to thicken and cool.
 Take 4-5 tblspn of the caramel sauce and keep to one side.
 Add the pineapple and stir through the remaining sauce.